 Since 2019, I have been part of the research team for the Arts Council England supported Connecting Culture research project examining young people’s engagement with Southampton’s Cultural Quarter.
 This connects with my wider research on the UK city of culture competition, including organising a roundtable of academic and practitioner participants with Dr Toby Bennett for the Creativity, Knowledge, Cities 2017 conference.

-- 2023-24: Co-Investigator on the Arts and Humanities Research Council Neighbouring Data project.
+Secondly, as Co-Investigator on the Arts and Humanities Research Council Neighbouring Data project.
 Building on the creative methods developed during Feeling Towns, this 2023 project addresses key research challenges relating to the generation, connection and visualisation of data about place.
 It seeks to make clear, research-informed recommendations for using place-based data in towns and small cities.
 For more, please read the introduction to the project here.